LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ---
 pagename: User Guide (standard)
 categoryName: Data & reporting
-subCategoryName: Report Builder
+subCategoryName: Analytics Builder
 indicator: both
 subtitle: 'User guide for users with read only access '
 level3: ''
-permalink: data-reporting-report-builder-report-builder-user-guide-(standard).html
+permalink: data-reporting-analytics-builder-analytics-builder-user-guide-(standard).html
 isTutorial: false
 date: '2019-01-10T09:10:56.000+00:00'
+redirect_from: data-reporting-report-builder-report-builder-user-guide-(standard).html
 ---
-## Accessing Report Builder
+## Accessing Analytics Builder

-Brands can access Report Builder through the LiveEngage UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.
+Brands can access Analytics Builder through the LiveEngage UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.

-To access the Report Builder:
+To access the Analytics Builder:

 1. Log into LiveEngage using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon.
-3. Click the Report Builder icon on the left of the screen.
+3. Click the Analytics Builder icon on the left of the screen.
 A new tab is opened.
 4. Click **shared reports**.
 Two folders are displayed:
    * **LE predefined dashboards**: All available predefined LiveEngage dashboards.
    * **My account**: Reports that have been designed specifically for your account.